Escape-Technologies/goctopus/README.md

 `testers` directory should be removed before release.

-https://beeceptor.com/ is usefull for testing (especially mocking slow endpoints and errors) -> but it has a low quota.
+Mockoon is usefull to mock the endpoints and test.
+There are some configs in the `test/mocks` directory.